OpenM-Project/mcdoc.github.io/README.md

 We value your feedback!
 If you have any suggestions, comments, or questions about the documentation, please don't hesitate to reach out to us.
 You can submit an issue on the [GitHub repository](https://github.com/openm-project/mcdoc.github.io/issues) or contact us directly.

-We appreciate your support and hope you find MCDOC helpful for your Minecraft Bedrock Edition projects, tips, and tricks!
+We appreciate your support and hope you find MCDOC helpful for your Minecraft: Bedrock Edition projects, tips, and tricks!